Hey, fellow pet lovers!

 What is National Justice for Animals Week all about and how can you help?

 As I briefly touched on above, National Justice for Animals Week is all about preventing animal abuse and raising awareness about the ethical treatment of animals worldwide.
-It is an annual event with its main focus being on preventing animal abuse but it also hopes to show the public how to report it, and how to work within your home town, local community or any place for that matter to promote the creation of stronger laws and tougher enforcement for those who are convicted on animal abuse charges.
+It is an annual event with its main focus being on preventing animal abuse.
+Still, it also hopes to show the public how to report it, and how to work within your home town, local community or any place for that matter to promote the creation of stronger laws and stricter enforcement for those who are convicted on animal abuse charges.

 Every year this inspiring event puts on seven days of actions and this wonderful week finishes with an announcement of the Top Ten Animal Defenders which includes a wide range of animal lovers such as: